andreasabel/inCode/entry/tries-with-recursion-schemes.md

 Basically we just link the constructors and fields of `MkT` and `MkTF` together.

+Like adolescent Anikan Skywalker, we don't like boilerplate.
+It's coarse and rough and irritating, and it gets everywhere.
 As with all boilerplate, it is sometimes useful to clean it up a bit using Template Haskell.
 The *recursion-schemes* library offers such splice:

 ``` {.haskell}
 data Trie k v = MkT (Maybe v) (Map k (Trie k v))